Addiction is a broad affliction with many subsets.

 This chemical imbalance can leave people feeling lethargic, depressed or even suicidal.

-SAD typically occurs in people who already suffer from some type of depression.
+SAD typically occurs in people who already suffer from some depression.

 SAD is also divided into two categories.
 These are summer SAD and winter SAD.